sollan/pdf2markdown/README.md

 ======================

 ## Usage
-A script that converts (ppt-like) pdf to markdown style text with headers and bullet points.
+A script that converts structured pdf to markdown style text with headers and bullet points.

 The first line on each page is by default the header.
 Lines broken up due to a narrow column are merged.
 Special characters at the beginning of lines, if any, are converted to bullet points ("-").